 Ransomware Hot Line: 800-462-8800

-24x7 Online Help from a Senior Ransomware Engineer
+24x7 Online Access to a Senior Ransomware Consultant

-Ransomware requires time to work its way across a target network.
-For this reason, ransomware attacks are typically unleashed on weekends and at night, when IT staff may be slower to become aware of a break-in and are least able to mount a quick and forceful defense.
-The more lateral progress ransomware can achieve inside a victim's network, the longer it takes to restore core operations and damaged files and the more data can be exfiltrated to the dark web.
+Ransomware needs time to steal its way across a target network.
+Because of this, ransomware attacks are typically unleashed on weekends and at night, when IT staff may be slower to recognize a penetration and are least able to organize a rapid and coordinated response.
+The more lateral movement ransomware is able to achieve inside a victim's system, the longer it takes to recover core operations and damaged files and the more information can be exfiltrated to the dark web.

-Progent's Ransomware Hot Line is designed to assist you to take the urgent first step in responding to a ransomware assault by containing the malware.
-Progent's remote ransomware engineer can assist businesses in the Bakersfield metro area to locate and isolate breached servers and endpoints and guard clean resources from being penetrated.
+Progent's Ransomware Hot Line is designed to assist you to take the urgent first step in responding to a ransomware attack by containing the malware.
+Progent's online ransomware experts can help businesses in the Bakersfield area to identify and isolate breached devices and protect undamaged resources from being penetrated.

-If your network has been penetrated by any strain of ransomware, act fast.
+If your system has been breached by any version of ransomware, don't panic.
 Get help quickly by calling Progent's Ransomware Hot Line at 800-462-8800.

-Current strains of crypto-ransomware such as Ryuk, Maze, Netwalker, and Nephilim encrypt online files and attack any accessible system restores.
-Data synched to the cloud can also be impacted.
-For a poorly defended network, this can make system restoration nearly impossible and basically sets the datacenter back to square one.
-So-called Threat Actors (TAs), the cybercriminals behind a ransomware assault, insist on a ransom payment in exchange for the decryptors needed to recover encrypted data.
-Ransomware attacks also try to exfiltrate information and TAs demand an extra ransom in exchange for not publishing this information or selling it.
-Even if you can restore your system to a tolerable point in time, exfiltration can be a big problem according to the nature of the downloaded information.
+Current variants of ransomware like Ryuk, Maze, Netwalker, and Nephilim encrypt online files and invade any available system restores.
+Files synchronized to the cloud can also be corrupted.
+For a vulnerable network, this can make automated restoration almost impossible and basically throws the IT system back to square one.
+Threat Actors, the cybercriminals responsible for ransomware assault, demand a settlement payment for the decryptors needed to unlock encrypted data.
+Ransomware attacks also attempt to steal (or "exfiltrate") information and hackers demand an additional ransom in exchange for not posting this data or selling it.
+Even if you can restore your network to an acceptable point in time, exfiltration can pose a big problem according to the nature of the stolen data.

-The restoration work subsequent to ransomware attack has several distinct stages, most of which can proceed in parallel if the recovery team has a sufficient number of members with the necessary experience.
+The recovery work subsequent to ransomware penetration has a number of distinct stages, the majority of which can be performed in parallel if the response workgroup has enough people with the required experience.

-- Containment: This urgent first response requires arresting the lateral progress of ransomware within your network.
-The more time a ransomware assault is permitted to go unrestricted, the more complex and more expensive the restoration effort.
-Because of this, Progent keeps a 24x7 Ransomware Hotline monitored by seasoned ransomware recovery experts.
-Quarantine activities consist of cutting off affected endpoint devices from the network to block the spread, documenting the environment, and securing entry points.
+- Quarantine: This time-critical initial response requires arresting the sideways spread of ransomware within your IT system.
+The more time a ransomware assault is permitted to run unchecked, the longer and more costly the recovery effort.
+Because of this, Progent maintains a 24x7 Ransomware Hotline staffed by seasoned ransomware response engineers.
+Containment activities include cutting off affected endpoint devices from the network to minimize the contagion, documenting the environment, and securing entry points.

-- Operational continuity: This involves bringing back the IT system to a basic acceptable degree of capability with the shortest possible delay.
-This effort is usually at the highest level of urgency for the targets of the ransomware assault, who often see it as an existential issue for their company.
-This project also requires the broadest array of technical abilities that cover domain controllers, DHCP servers, physical and virtual servers, desktops, laptops and mobile phones, databases, office and line-of-business applications, network architecture, and safe remote access.
-Progent's recovery team uses state-of-the-art workgroup platforms to coordinate the multi-faceted restoration effort.
-Progent appreciates the importance of working quickly, continuously, and in concert with a customer's management and network support staff to prioritize activity and to put critical resources back online as fast as possible.
+- System continuity: This involves bringing back the network to a basic acceptable degree of functionality with the shortest possible delay.
+This effort is typically the highest priority for the targets of the ransomware assault, who often see it as a life-or-death issue for their business.
+This project also requires the broadest array of technical skills that span domain controllers, DHCP servers, physical and virtual servers, desktops, laptops and smart phones, databases, productivity and mission-critical apps, network topology, and safe endpoint access.
+Progent's recovery experts use state-of-the-art workgroup platforms to organize the complex recovery process.
+Progent understands the importance of working quickly, continuously, and in unison with a customer's managers and IT staff to prioritize tasks and to put essential resources on line again as fast as possible.

-- Data restoration: The work required to recover files damaged by a ransomware assault varies according to the state of the network, how many files are affected, and what recovery techniques are required.
-Ransomware attacks can take down key databases which, if not carefully shut down, may need to be rebuilt from the beginning.
-This can include DNS and Active Directory databases.
-Microsoft Exchange and SQL Server depend on Active Directory, and many ERP and other mission-critical applications depend on SQL Server.
-Often some detective work could be needed to find clean data.
-For example, non-encrypted OST files (Outlook Email Offline Folder Files) may exist on employees' PCs and laptops that were not connected during the ransomware attack.
+- Data restoration: The work required to recover data damaged by a ransomware attack depends on the condition of the network, the number of files that are encrypted, and what restore methods are required.
+Ransomware assaults can destroy critical databases which, if not gracefully shut down, may have to be reconstructed from the beginning.
+This can apply to DNS and Active Directory databases.
+Microsoft Exchange and SQL Server rely on Active Directory, and many financial and other mission-critical applications depend on Microsoft SQL Server.
+Often some detective work could be needed to locate clean data.
+For example, non-encrypted OST files (Outlook Email Offline Folder Files) may have survived on staff desktop computers and notebooks that were off line at the time of the ransomware attack.

-- Implementing modern antivirus/ransomware protection: ProSight ASM gives small and medium-sized businesses the benefits of the identical anti-virus technology implemented by some of the world's largest corporations such as Netflix, Visa, and NASDAQ.
-By delivering real-time malware blocking, classification, containment, repair and forensics in a single integrated platform, Progent's ASM reduces total cost of ownership, streamlines administration, and promotes rapid recovery.
-The next-generation endpoint protection engine built into in Progent's Active Security Monitoring was listed by Gartner Group as the "most visionary Endpoint Protection Platform (EPP)."
-Read about Progent's ProSight Active Security Monitoring endpoint protection and ransomware recovery.
+- Implementing modern AV/ransomware protection: Progent's ProSight Active Security Monitoring uses SentinelOne's machine learning technology to offer small and mid-sized companies the benefits of the same anti-virus tools deployed by some of the world's largest enterprises such as Netflix, Visa, and Salesforce.
+By delivering in-line malware blocking, identification, mitigation, repair and analysis in one integrated platform, ProSight Active Security Monitoring cuts TCO, simplifies management, and expedites recovery.
+SentinelOne's next-generation endpoint protection (NGEP) incorporated in Progent's Active Security Monitoring was ranked by Gartner Group as the industry's "most visionary Endpoint Protection Platform."
+Progent is a certified SentinelOne Partner.
+Find out about Progent's ProSight Active Security Monitoring (ASM) next-generation endpoint protection and ransomware recovery with SentinelOne technology.

-- Negotiation with the hacker Progent has experience negotiating ransom settlements with hackers.
-This requires close co-operation with the ransomware victim and the insurance carrier, if there is one.
-Activities include determining the kind of ransomware involved in the attack; identifying and establishing communications the hacker persona; testing decryption capabilities; deciding on a settlement with the ransomware victim and the cyber insurance provider; establishing a settlement amount and schedule with the hacker; checking adherence to anti-money laundering (AML) regulations; overseeing the crypto-currency transfer to the hacker; acquiring, reviewing, and using the decryption tool; troubleshooting failed files; creating a pristine environment; remapping and connecting drives to match exactly their pre-attack condition; and reprovisioning computers and services.
+- Negotiating a settlement with the hacker Progent is experienced in negotiating ransom settlements with hackers.
+This requires working closely with the ransomware victim and the insurance provider, if there is one.
+Services include determining the kind of ransomware involved in the assault; identifying and making contact with the hacker persona; testing decryption tool; budgeting a settlement amount with the victim and the cyber insurance carrier; establishing a settlement and timeline with the hacker; checking adherence to anti-money laundering sanctions; overseeing the crypto-currency disbursement to the hacker; receiving, reviewing, and using the decryption utility; troubleshooting failed files; creating a pristine environment; mapping and connecting drives to reflect exactly their pre-attack condition; and reprovisioning computers and services.

-- Forensic analysis: This process is aimed at discovering the ransomware attack's progress across the targeted network from beginning to end.
-This audit trail of how a ransomware assault travelled within the network assists your IT staff to assess the damage and brings to light shortcomings in rules or processes that should be corrected to prevent later break-ins.
-Forensics entails the review of all logs, registry, Group Policy Object, Active Directory, DNS servers, routers, firewalls, schedulers, and core Windows systems to detect changes.
-Forensics is usually given a high priority by the insurance provider.
-Since forensic analysis can be time consuming, it is vital that other key activities like business resumption are executed in parallel.
-Progent maintains an extensive roster of information technology and security professionals with the skills needed to perform the work of containment, business resumption, and data recovery without interfering with forensic analysis.
+- Forensics: This process involves uncovering the ransomware assault's progress throughout the network from beginning to end.
+This history of how a ransomware attack travelled through the network helps your IT staff to assess the damage and brings to light weaknesses in rules or processes that need to be corrected to avoid later breaches.
+Forensics involves the review of all logs, registry, GPO, Active Directory, DNS servers, routers, firewalls, schedulers, and core Windows systems to look for changes.
+Forensic analysis is commonly given a top priority by the cyber insurance provider.
+Since forensics can be time consuming, it is critical that other important recovery processes such as business resumption are performed in parallel.
+Progent has an extensive team of information technology and security professionals with the knowledge and experience required to carry out the work of containment, business resumption, and data restoration without interfering with forensic analysis.

-Progent has provided remote and on-premises network services across the United States for over two decades and has earned Microsoft's Gold Partner designation in the Datacenter and Cloud Productivity practice areas.
-Progent's team of subject matter experts (SBEs) includes professionals who have earned advanced certifications in core technologies such as Cisco networking, VMware virtualization, and major distributions of Linux.
-Progent's cybersecurity experts have earned prestigious certifications including CISA, CISSP-ISSAP, and CRISC.
-(See certifications earned by Progent consultants).
-Progent also offers top-tier support in financial and Enterprise Resource Planning application software.
-This broad array of expertise gives Progent the ability to salvage and integrate the undamaged pieces of your network following a ransomware attack and reconstruct them rapidly into an operational network.
-Progent has worked with top cyber insurance providers including Chubb to help organizations clean up after ransomware assaults.
+Progent has provided remote and on-premises IT services across the United States for over two decades and has earned Microsoft's Gold Partner certification in the Datacenter and Cloud Productivity practice areas.
+Progent's roster of subject matter experts (SMEs) includes professionals who have earned advanced certifications in core technologies including Cisco networking, VMware, and major Linux distros.
+Progent's data security experts have earned industry-recognized certifications including CISM, CISSP, and GIAC.
+(Refer to certifications earned by Progent consultants).
+Progent also has guidance in financial management and Enterprise Resource Planning application software.
+This scope of skills gives Progent the ability to salvage and integrate the surviving pieces of your network after a ransomware assault and rebuild them quickly into a functioning network.
+Progent has collaborated with top cyber insurance providers like Chubb to assist organizations recover from ransomware attacks.

-Contact Progent for Ransomware System Restoration Consulting Services in Bakersfield
+Contact Progent for Ransomware System Restoration Consulting in Bakersfield

-For ransomware recovery expertise in the Bakersfield metro area, phone Progent at 800-462-8800 or go to Contact Progent.
+For ransomware recovery services in the Bakersfield metro area, call Progent at 800-462-8800 or go to Contact Progent.